(keep reading to learn what happened)

 However, LA Biergarten seems to have closed some time in mid-2022.

-As of November 2022, the property is now vacant as far as I can tell.
+As of February 2023, the property is still vacant as far as I can tell.

 If you want to see some other nearby Bar Rescue Los Angeles episodes, check out these posts:

 - Theory / Paladino’s update